morkai/inode-server/readme.md

 ### HTTP

-If the `http` module is enabled, then all devices are available under the `/devices` resource.
+If the `http` module is enabled, then all devices are available through HTTP under the `/devices` resource.

 A single device is accessible through `/devices/<mac-address>` or `/devices/<modbus-unit>`.